polaralex/AI-Pathfinding-Algorithms-in-C/README.md

 We want to find an optimal path (if it exists) that a robot must follow to get from a starting position (S) to the nearest one of the two final states (T1 or T2).
 The coordinates of all S, T1, T2 are given by the user.

-The robot can move either Horizontally (cost of movement: 1) or Vertically (cost of movement: 2) in a neighbooring free position.
+The robot can move either Horizontally (cost of movement: 1) or Vertically (cost of movement: 2) in a neighboring free position.

 Obstacles are created in the map using a random variable.
 In the end, we want to see the the optimal path.